-Sub-Junior & Junior only-up to 43.0 kg 47.0 kg Class up to 47.0 kg 52.0 kg Class from 47.01 kg up to 52.0 kg 57.0 kg Class from 52.01 kg up to 57.0 kg 63.0 kg Class from 57.01 kg up to 63.0 kg 72.0 kg Class from 63.01 kg up to 72.0 kg 84.0 kg Class from 72.01 kg up to 84.0 kg 84.0+ kg Class from 84.01 kg up to unlimited.
+Sub-Junior & Junior only-up to 43.0 kg

+47.0 kg Class up to 47.0 kg

+$52.0\ kg$ Class from $47.01\ kg$ up to $52.0\ kg$

+76.0 kg Class from 69.01 kg up to 76.0 kg 72.0 kg Class from 63.01 kg up to 72.0 kg

+84.0+ kg Class from 84.01 kg up to unlimited

-- 5. Each nation is allowed a maximum of eight (8) competitors spread throughout the range of the eight (8) bodyweight categories for men and eight (8) competitors throughout the range of seven (7) bodyweight categories for women.
+- 5. Each nation is allowed a maximum of eight (8) competitors spread throughout the range of the eight (8) bodyweight categories for men and eight (8) competitors throughout the range of seveneight (7) (8) bodyweight categories for women.
 In the Junior and Sub-Junior age categories nine (9) for men and nine (9) for women.
 There must not be more than two competitors from any one nation in any particular bodyweight category. - 6.
 Each nation is allowed a maximum of five alternates or reserves.
-To take part in the competition they must have been nominated 60 days before the date of the championships on the preliminary nomination with the bodyweight categories and best totals achieved at National or international championships during the last 12 months.

-7. Each Nation must submit a team roster giving the name of each lifter and his/her body weight category.
+To take part in the competition they must have been nominated 60 days before the date of the championships on the preliminary nomination with the bodyweight categories and best totals achieved at National or international championships during the last 12 months. - 7.
+Each Nation must submit a team roster giving the name of each lifter and his/her body weight category.
 Best totals from National or International Championships during the previous 12 months shall be stated.